b-jesch/media_divider/readme.md

 It is completely useless to apply the script to the pictures folder, all jpg, jpeg, tif, png etc. are deleted then!
 Likewise, it makes also no sense to think 'bulk cleaning' is media =/storage.
 After that you are allowed to reinstall your system!

 <b>I assume no liability, everyone must know what he does!
-Making a backup before is always useful!</b>
+Making a backup before or - having at least one - is always useful!</b>